xeuke/RISCV-HDP/Week-1/Task-1/README.md

+# Task-1: Calculate 10-19, 20+30, 36-12 using signed, 1s and 2s complements
-# Binary Arithmetic Operations Using Signed, 1's Complement, and 2's Complement
+## Binary Arithmetic Operations Using Signed, 1's Complement, and 2's Complement

 This document demonstrates the calculation of three arithmetic operations using signed, 1's complement, and 2's complement binary representations.